College Life

 WELCOME

 King William’s College provides excellent teaching and friendly boarding in a beautiful and safe environment.
-All pupils develop a love of learning and fulfil their academic potential, becoming confident, articulate and responsible young people, who will serve with creativity, insight and tolerance in the international communities in which they find themselves as adults.
+All students develop a love of learning and fulfil their academic potential, becoming confident, articulate and responsible young people, who will serve with creativity, insight and tolerance in the international communities in which they find themselves as adults.

 PASTORAL CARE